-As is the case with all disposable products, disposable razors also consume a lot of plasticThe bad thing is that this plastic was only processed for a single application - and ends up in the trash far too quicklyDepending on the quality, a system razor is also made of plastic, but it has a slightly longer lifespan than a disposable razor - it can sometimes be a few months or years old..
+As is the case with all single-use products, single-use razors use up huge amounts of plastic.
+The bad thing is that this plastic is only for onesingle Application has been processed and ends up in the trash far too quickly.
+A system razor is also made of plastic, depending on the quality, but has a slightly longer lifespan than a disposable razor - it can get a few months or years old..

 System and disposable razors, however, have another ecological disadvantage:

-Different materials are closely intertwined with themThis gets even worse with the (really unnecessary) battery-operated system razors: Here, in addition to plastic and metal, there is also real electronic wasteWho disassembles everything neatly and then disposes of it properly?
+Different materials are built closely together with them.
+This becomes even more acute with the really unnecessary battery-operated system razors: In addition to plastic and metal, there is also real electronic waste.
+Who is going to take everything apart and then dispose of it properly?ht?

 Bad for the environment: disposable razors from the drugstore

-The razor heads on system and disposable razors are also tightly installed and have to be replaced very frequentlyWhy their durability is so low:
+The razor heads on system and disposable razors are also tightly built in and have to be replaced very often.
+Why their shelf life is so short:

-The blades naturally blunt
+The blades naturally blunt.

-The blades are difficult to clean
+The blades are difficult to clean.

-The gel strip, if present, wears out very quickly
+The gel strip, if present, wears out very quickly.

-To make matters worse, the blades are simply expensive for system razors (not just for the environment)This is not only due to the high prices of the brand manufacturers such as Gillette® or Wilkinson®, but also to the complicated design and the frills such as the "nourishing" gel stripsThe latter lead to the next reason why you should stay away from disposable and system razors:
+To make matters worse, the blades for system razors are simply expensive so not only for the environment.
+This is not only due to the high prices of brand manufacturers such as Gillette or Wilkinson, but also to the complicated construction and the bells and whistles such as the nourishing gel strips.
+The latter leads to the next reason why you should stay away from disposable and system razors:test:

 Razor blades with questionable ingredients in system and disposable razors

-We took a closer look at the interchangeable blades from a well-known brand for system razors - the Gillette SkinGuard Sensitive bladesThe manufacturer says: "... which was specially developed for men with sensitive skin and skin irritation after shaving."
-The word "Sensitive" appears on the front of the packaging - and on the back you will find ten (!)
-Ingredients for the stripe
+We have examined the interchangeable blades of a well-known brand for system razors in more detail, the Gillette SkinGuard Sensitive blades.
+The manufacturer says: "which was specially developed for men with sensitive skin and skin irritations after shaving."
+The word Sensitive stands out on the front of the packaging and ten on the back!
+Ingredients for the strip.eifen.

-Spoiler alarm: There is nothing sensitive about itBut on the contrary
+Spoiler alert: There is nothing sensitive about it.
+But on the contrary.